Allen Klein: Films and theater

 Starting in 1967 Klein produced four films in the Spaghetti Western genre, a lean-and-mean style of cowboy movie with taciturn heroes and explosive violence.
-Klein utilized actor Tony Anthony, whom he'd met on Force of Impulse, in all four.
+Klein used actor Tony Anthony, whom he'd met on Force of Impulse, in all four.
 Their films included a trilogy comprising A Stranger In Town, The Stranger Returns (1967), and The Silent Stranger (shot in 1968 but not released until 1975 by United Artists).
 Blindman (1970) featured Ringo Starr as a Mexican bandit, Anthony as its lead, and Klein as an extra.
-The first two "Stranger" films were released by MGM the studio where Klein produced Mrs. Brown, You've Got a Lovely Daughter starring the popular Herman's Hermits.
-Klein, who had tried to purchase MGM in the mid '60s became involved with a lawsuit against MGM with each accusing the other of not performing on their contracts with each other.
+The first two "Stranger" films were released by MGM, the studio where Klein produced Mrs. Brown, You've Got a Lovely Daughter starring the popular Herman's Hermits.
+Klein, who had tried to purchase MGM in the mid '60s, became involved with a lawsuit against MGM, with each accusing the other of not fulfilling their contracts with each other.

-In 1971, John Lennon directed Klein's attention to El Topo, a surrealistic western by the Chilean director Alejandro Jodorowsky.
+In 1971, John Lennon directed Klein's attention to El Topo, a surrealist western by Chilean director Alejandro Jodorowsky.
 Inspired by Lennon's enthusiasm, Klein bought the film and put it in American release.
 He then produced and financed Jodorowsky's next film, The Holy Mountain, an allegorical journey with psychedelic overtones.
-Later the producer and the director's planned collaboration on a proposed film version of Story of O was halted when Jodorowsky refused to make the film and to return substantial advance monies.
+Later the producer and the director's planned collaboration on a proposed film version of Story of O was halted when Jodorowsky refused to make the film or return substantial advance monies.
 Klein retaliated by withdrawing both El Topo and The Holy Mountain from distribution.
 In 2008 Jodorowsky released the films in Europe and was sued by Klein.
-After a face-to-face reconciliation between the two men Klein dropped his lawsuit and ABKCO released the films on video, paying Jodorowsky to remaster them.
+After a face-to-face reconciliation between the two, Klein dropped his lawsuit and ABKCO released the films on video, paying Jodorowsky to remaster them.

 Klein's legs appeared in Lennon and Yoko Ono's 1971 film Up Your Legs Forever.
 With George Harrison, Klein co-produced the 1972 concert film The Concert for Bangladesh.
 Klein also produced the 1978 film The Greek Tycoon, in which Anthony Quinn and Jacqueline Bisset played characters based on Aristotle Onassis and Jacqueline Kennedy.
 In the early 1980s Klein produced two Broadway plays.
 It Had to be You, a romantic comedy starring Renée Taylor and Joseph Bologna, ran for barely a month.
 Next Klein produced The Man Who Had Three Arms, written by Edward Albee.
-Although Albee had also written big successes in The Zoo Story and Who's Afraid of Virginia Woolf?, the play Klein produced had an even shorter run than his previous attempt.
+Although Albee had had big successes with The Zoo Story and Who's Afraid of Virginia Woolf?, the play Klein produced had an even shorter run than his previous attempt.